OliverFlecke/OliverFlecke.github.io/content/about.md

 - Java
 - Swift

-I have dappled around with several other languages, and find it interesting to see how different tools try to solve the same problems.
+I have dappled around with several other languages, and always find it interesting to see how different tools try to solve the same problems.

 ### Web technologies